isedwards/kb/databases/README.md

+> This information below has been replicated at https://github.com/opencdms/opencdms-test-data - consider only maintaining it in one place.

 For local development, I'm mostly running database servers within docker images using Docker for Windows:

 - `docker pull timescale/timescaledb-postgis:latest-pg13` ([overview](https://github.com/timescale/timescaledb-docker))